citp/privacy-policy-historical/r/ri/ric/richellusa.com.md

 For questions or comments, you may contact us directly by writing or calling:

  **Richell USA Inc.  **
-2100 North State Highway 360, Suite 1700
+2214 Paddock Way Drive, Suite 500
 Grand Prairie, Texas 75050 USA
 Phone 972-641-9795
 Fax 972-641-8495

-Copyright© 2010 Richell USA, Inc. All rights reserved.
+Copyright© 2012 Richell USA, Inc. All rights reserved.